 The transactions with other related parties are listed due to the relationship of certain Board Members of ACS, Actividades de Construcción y Servicios, S.A. with companies in which they are either shareholders or senior managers.
-In this regard, the transactions with Fidalser, S.L., Terratest Tecnicas Especiales, S.A., Fapin Mobi, S.L. and Lynx Capital, S.A. are listed due to the relationship of the Board Member, Pedro Lopez Jimenez, with these companies.
-Transactions with Indra are listed due to its relationship with the director Javier Monzón.
+In this regard, the transactions with Fidalser, S.L., Terratest Tecnicas Especiales, S.A. and Fapin Mobi, S.L. are listed due to the relationship of the Board Member, Pedro Lopez Jimenez, with these companies..
 The transactions performed with the Zardoya Otis, S.A. are indicated due to the relationship it had with the director José María Loizaga.
 The transactions with Banco Sabadell are listed due the bank's relationship with the Board Member Javier Echenique.
 The transactions with the insurance broker, March-JLT, S.A., are listed due to the company's relationship with Banca March, although in this case the figures listed are intermediate premiums paid by ACS Group companies, rather than considerations for insurance brokerage services.

 "Other transactions" includes all transactions not related to the specific sections included in the periodic public information reported in accordance with the regulations published by the CNMV.
-In 2015 "Other transactions" related exclusively to Banca March.
-The latter, as a financial institution, provides various financial services to ACS Group companies in the ordinary course of business amounting to a total of EUR 30,320,000 (EUR 24,726,000 in 2014) in respect of reverse factoring facilities for suppliers.
+In 2016 "Other transactions" related exclusively to Banca March.
+The latter, as a financial institution, provides various financial services to ACS Group companies in the ordinary course of business amounting to a total of EUR 19,983 thousand (EUR 30,320 thousand in 2015) in respect of reverse factoring facilities for suppliers.